kuzzleio/documentation/src/api/1/query-syntax/index.md

 There are 2 parameters that can be provided to all queries, independently to the API route executed:

 * `jwt`: user's authentification token, obtained through the [login]({{ site_base_path }}api/1/controller-aut/login) method
 * `requestId`: user-defined request identifier.
-Kuzzle does not guarantee that responses are sent back in the same order than queries are made; use that field to link responses to their corresponding query
+Kuzzle does not guarantee that responses are sent back in the same order than queries are made; use that field to link responses to their  query of origin

-Apart from these two, a few other parameters are very commonly found in API queries:
+Additionally, a few other parameters are very commonly found in API queries:

 * `_id`: unique identifier (e.g. document ID, user kuid, memory storage key, ...)
 * `body`: query content (e.g. document content, message content, mappings, ...)